Belt Woods

-Belt Woods has been owned and protected by the Maryland Department of Natural Resources since the 1980s.
 Some 110 acre at the site are designated a Natural Environment Area (NEA) and another 515 acre are designated a Heritage Conservation Fund (HCF) site.
 Thus 625 acre are protected in total.
 Within this area, the Maryland General Assembly has designated 610 acre — 109 acre within the NEA and 501 acre within the HCF — as a special Maryland Wildland.

 History

 Belt Woods is part of the former farm of semi-reclusive banker and gentleman farmer, Seton Belt (1870–1959).
-A bird breeding census first surveyed the tract in 1947; the density of Forest Interior Dwelling Species (FIDS) was then found to be 300 pairs/100 acres (1300 m² per pair).
+A bird breeding census first surveyed the tract in 1947; the density of Forest Interior Dwelling Species (FIDS) was then found to be 300 pairs/100 acres (1300 m2 per pair).